bensadeh/circumflex/README.md

 ### Wide view

-On wide terminals (180 characters, `circumflex` opens in dual pane mode.
-Override it with
+On wide terminals (180 characters), `circumflex` opens in dual pane mode.
+Toggle it for the session with <kbd>z</kbd>, or turn it off entirely with:

 ```console
 clx --wide-view never